 Understanding AC Capacitors: Types, Functionality, and Applications

-AC capacitors are essential components in electrical systems, and they are used widely in applications ranging from power factor correction to motor starting.
+AC capacitors are crucial components in electrical systems, and they are used widely in applications ranging from power factor correction to motor starting.
 This post explores what AC capacitors are, their types, and their crucial role in various systems.
 We will use real-world examples, diagrams, and equations to deepen your understanding.

 What Is an AC Capacitor?